novikovalab/piawka/index.md

 Many tools check if a site's REF and ALT alleles are both single nucleotides to identify it as a biallelic SNP.
 When analysing a subset of samples from a large VCF, many sites biallelic in the subset may be multi-allelic in the full dataset. `piawka` checks only that the REF allele is a single nucleotide; it then counts only the alleles actually present in each group.
 This recovers substantially more SNPs for small subsets of large VCF files.
 See [Technical details](technical.html#snp-retrieval) for a worked example.

+### Optional support for multiallelic sites

+The flexible retrieval of genotypes allows `piawka` to process sites with more than one alternative allele.
+Many statistics in `piawka` are defined in a way that naturally extends to multiallelic sites; this allows to explore genetic patters less accessible to classic tools.

 ### Extensible statistics

 `piawka` ships with {{ site.data.stats_count | default: "18" }} statistics covering nucleotide diversity, divergence, differentiation, allele frequency spectra and standard neutrality tests.
 Any user-defined statistic can be added as a plain AWK file following a simple interface.
 See [Technical details](technical.html#adding-modules) and `include/example.awk` for further details.